julienschmidt/bawang/docs/reports/midterm_report.md

 The main entry point of our module is `bawang.go`, which will start both the API listen socket and our onion listen socket.

 ### Process Architecture
 We mainly make use of goroutines for parallelization.
-Each incoming/outgoing onion API or voidphone API connection will start a goroutine to handle messages from connected peer.
+Each incoming/outgoing onion API or VoidPhone API connection will start a goroutine to handle messages from connected peer.

-Additionally, our two network sockets listeners (voidphone API, onion API) are started in a goroutine each.
+Additionally, our two network sockets listeners (VoidPhone API, onion API) are started in a goroutine each.

 ### Networking
 For network layer operations we use standard Go library functions for TLS and TCP connection handling.

 ### Security Measures
-We use two layers of authentication and encryption in our onion protocol.
+We use two layers of authentication and encryption in our P2P protocol.
 Connections between hops in our onion circuits are formed by TLS connections using the peer key as server certificate for authentication.
 On top of this link layer we perform authenticated Diffie-Hellman handshakes in our onion protocol to generate symmetric keys for our onion layer encryption.